Speech and Hearing Center

 Appointments, Billing, Directions

-The UNT Speech and Hearing Center charges for services and accepts payment through cash, credit card, insurance, and traditional Medicaid (for audiology service only).
+The UNT Speech and Hearing Center charges for services and accepts payment through cash, credit card, and insurance (for audiology service only).
 A sliding fee scale based upon income and number of dependents is available.
-Students at UNT are not charged for speech or hearing services; however there will be a charge for custom ear protection at a reduced fee.
+Students at UNT are charged $25 for hearing services, but speech services are free.
+There will be a charge for custom ear protection at a reduced fee.

 The Center, located at 907 West Sycamore Street on the campus of UNT, is open from 8:00 a.m. to 5:00 p.m., Monday through Friday.
 Appointments can be made by calling (940) 565-2262.